 The following table lists, as of the Record Date, the number of shares of common stock beneficially owned by (i) each person or entity known to the Company to be the beneficial owner of more than 5% of the outstanding common stock; (ii) each named executive officer and director of the Company, and (iii) all officers and directors as a group.
 Information relating to beneficial ownership of common stock by our principal stockholders and management is based upon information furnished by each person using "beneficial ownership" concepts under the rules of the Securities and Exchange Commission.
 Under these rules, a person is deemed to be a beneficial owner of a security if that person has or shares voting power, which includes the power to vote or direct the voting of the security, or investment power, which includes the power to dispose of or direct the disposition of the security.
-The person is also deemed to be a beneficial owner of any security of which that person has a right to acquire beneficial ownership within 60 days.
-Under the Securities and Exchange Commission rules, more than one person may be deemed to be a beneficial owner of the same securities, and a person may be deemed to be a beneficial owner of securities as to which he or she may not have any pecuniary beneficial interest.
+The person is also deemed to be a beneficial owner of any security of which that person has a right to acquire beneficial owner of the same securities, and a person may be deemed to be a beneficial owner of the same securities as to which he or she may not have any pecuniary beneficial interest.
 Except as noted below, each person has sole voting and investment power.
 Unless otherwise indicated, the address for such person is c/o Xcel Brands, Inc., 1333 Broadway, 10th Floor, New York, New York 10018.